Atid: History

 The villages were historically part of the Székely Land region of Transylvania province.
 They belonged to Udvarhely district until the administrative reform of Transylvania in 1876, when they fell within Udvarhely County in the Kingdom of Hungary.
-After the Treaty of Trianon of 1920, they became part of Romania and fell within Odorhei County during the interwar period.
+In the aftermath of World War I, the Union of Transylvania with Romania was declared in December 1918.
+At the start of the Hungarian–Romanian War of 1918–1919, the town passed under Romanian administration.
+After the Treaty of Trianon of 1920, it became part of the Kingdom of Romania and fell within Odorhei County during the interwar period.
 In 1940, the second Vienna Award granted Northern Transylvania to Hungary, which held it until 1944.
 After Soviet occupation, the Romanian administration returned, and the commune became officially part of Romania in 1947.
 Between 1952 and 1960, the commune was part of the Magyar Autonomous Region, between 1960 and 1968 the Mureș-Magyar Autonomous Region.
 In 1968, the province was abolished, and since then, the commune has been part of Harghita County.

 The Reformed church was built in 1802, on the site of a 17th-century church destroyed in the great fire of 8 September 1792.
 The Roman Catholic parish church was built in 1876 in honor of St. Michael.
 Its tower was completed in 1889.
 The village used to be famous for its weekly fairs.